Judian81/Old-Project-11-Years-Of-Work./README.md

 all settings and databases the applications used could be seen by opening 1 program. it was fun doing it and i have learnd a lot of it.

+most of the things i had deleted in the past. so there are no applications anymore. and this is just the simple user interface.